 Healthcare workers with acute respiratory illness should not work while they are symptomatic.
 This includes mild respiratory symptoms of recent onset and unexplained fever.

-Healthcare workers who have fever and respiratory symptoms must immediately self-isolate and should not return to duties until tested and cleared from COVID-19.
+Healthcare workers who have either fever or history of fever or acute respiratory infection (e.g. cough, shortness of breath, sore throat) must immediately self-isolate and should not return to duties until tested and cleared from COVID-19.

 All local health districts must have systems in place to arrange for the rapid medical assessment and, if recommended, testing of health care workers for COVID-19.